opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 ### Introduction
+1) What is a co-design session?
+* Definition
+* Typologies/approaches
+* Characteristics

+2) Our co-design session - overview

-* Why we used/made a co-design (advantages-risks-exc)
+3) Why did we organize a co-design session?

-* How we structured this chapter (intro-tips-examples-general overview)
+4) How is this chapter structured?
-* Note: The examples are the real tools used during the first co-design experience made in WeMake (few details) - Don't try this at home!

 ---